adomani/Atelier_Lean_2023/src/generalizations/TTintro.md

 ##  Type Theory vs Set Theory

+The `distinction` between Set Theory and Type Theory as foundations for mathematics is an `implementation detail`.

+Most of the times, it does not matter.

+Indeed, foundations are almost invisible (unless you focus on logic).

+This applies to `pen-and-paper`, as well as `formalized` mathematics.

+---

+In practice, the main difference of Type Theory using Lean vs ""

-Using Set Theory or Type Theory as foundations, has little bearing on the theorems that we can prove.
+, has little bearing on the theorems that we can prove.

 Sometimes, it may lead us to prefer one approach over another.

-In practice, the main difference of Type Theory using Lean vs ""

----